 Mongolia joined the United Nations in 1961.
-Over the past 5 decades, the relationship between the UN and Mongolia has matured into a strong and mutually beneficial partnership.
+Over the past six decades, the relationship between the UN and Mongolia has matured into a strong and mutually beneficial partnership.
 The UN in Mongolia consists of 11 agencies that contribute to development across various sectors from democratic governance and human rights, to socio-economic development, climate change adaptation, and protecting the environment.
-The One UN team supports the country in achieving the SDGs by 2030.
-Mongolia is an active member of the UN, and contributes more UN peacekeepers per capita than any other country in the world.
+The One UN team supports the country in achieving its long-term development goals – Vision 2050.
+UN’s work in Mongolia has been guided by the UN Development Assistance Framework (UNDAF) 2017-2021, which was extended till 2022 due to the priorities shifted to the COVID-19 response.
+Mongolia is an active member of the UN and contributes more UN peacekeepers per capita than any other country in the world.

 - Mongolia has made progress in achieving gender balance in education, employment and political participation.
 The gender development increased from 0.677 in 2005 to 1.028 in 2014.